 Children of all ages are welcome at all the villas.

-We think the Noto villas are the most family-friendly (especially Villa 2), thanks to their big pools and proximity to sandy beaches; but mind the cactus gardens!
+We think the Noto villa is the most family-friendly, thanks to its big pool and proximity to sandy beaches; but mind the cactus gardens!

 The Taormina villa is great for (older) teens; its semi-separate apartment has a foosball, Sky TV and indoor gym.